red-cockaded woodpeckers (Picoides borealis) search for insects and spiders underneath pine bark, but also eat seeds and berries

 Source: ESRI, ArcGIS Online

-The habitat in Sussex County provided by the Big Woods State Forest, Big Woods Wildlife Management Area and The Nature Conservancy's Big Woods was expanded in 2021 by the creation of the 446-acre Piney Grove Flatwoods Natural Area Preserve, resulting in a 10,000-acre conservation area.7
+In Sussex County, the Virginia Department of Forestry and Department of Wildlife Resources manage Big Woods State Forest and Big Woods Wildlife Management Area as one unit.
+The habitat in Sussex County provided by the Big Woods State Forest, Big Woods Wildlife Management Area and The Nature Conservancy's Piney Grove Preserve was expanded in 2021 by the creation of the 446-acre Piney Grove Flatwoods Natural Area Preserve, resulting in a 10,000-acre conservation area.

 cavities for nest sites were created artificially to accelerate recovery of red-cockaded woodpeckers